 AI Feature API

 |Building||Gen 1 / 2 - Building Footprint presence; area estimate and polygon for each building footprint.|

 |No applicable AI Layers||Not available in Gen 1 / 2 Data|

 Attributes of each Building Footprint: Dominant Roof Material, presence of each roof shape.

 Tree Overhang presence; area estimate and polygon of each element of overhang.

-**If you subscribe to Residential Roof characteristics you must also subscribe to Residential Building Footprints.
+**If you subscribe to Roof Characteristics or Building Characteristics, you must also subscribe to Building Footprints.